yathit/yathit-inboxcrm-help/_posts/2000-06-01-getting-started.md

 {% include full-screenshot.html file="sigin-to-chrome.gif" %}

+If you are Chrome profile, i.e, the Google account login to the extension, is different from the Gmail you want to use, [switch Chrome profile](https://support.google.com/chrome/answer/2364824) that you want to use.
+Briefly, to switch Chrome profile, click you profile name on the top right of the Chrome browser, to show menu and select another account or click Manage account.
+It will let you to add your chosen Gmail account.

 To login with Chrome sign in, click the Login button while holding SHIFT key.

 {% include full-screenshot.html file="login-to-yathit.gif" %}